steekam/weather-or-not/README.md

 > I made tradeoffs based on time constraint

+- Allow user to choose their current location using the browser navigation API
 - The app has dark/light mode support but it is not user configurable
 - Add visual charts for hourly weather results
 - Allow adding favourite cities from user.
 Values can be saved in local storage.